ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Miscellaneous**

-- Added tracked subnets to be reported in calls to the `info.peers` API.
+- Added tracked Subnets to be reported in calls to the `info.peers` API.
 - Updated gRPC implementations to use `buf` tooling and standardized naming and locations.
 - Added a consistent hashing implementation to be used in future improvements.
 - Fixed database iteration invariants to report `ErrClosed` rather than silently exiting.